Tesla names director Denholm as chair after Musk rows

-(Reuters) - Tesla Inc (TSLA.O) has ended weeks of speculation by promoting one of the electric carmaker’s independent directors, Australian accountant Robyn Denholm, to replace Elon Musk as chairman.
+(Reuters) - Tesla Inc director Robyn Denholm, a telecoms executive who has worked for Toyota, has been promoted to chairwoman of the electric car company, tasked with regulating billionaire Elon Musk’s regime after months of turbulence which have worried Wall Street.

+An Australian accountant, Denholm currently works for telecoms firm Telstra and replaces Musk after he was forced to relinquish the role as part of a deal to head off charges of fraud by the Securities and Exchange Commission.

-The change in structure at the Silicon Valley firm, agreed to by Musk in a September court settlement with regulators, is supported by many on Wall Street who worry that his erratic behavior is undermining the company’s progress.
+The change in structure at the Silicon Valley firm, agreed to by Musk in a September court settlement, is supported by many on Wall Street who worry that his record of erratic behavior is undermining the company’s progress.

-Analysts and investors have expressed concern that it must be a strong independent figure who can rein in the billionaire’s public outbursts and bring more order to Tesla.
+While she will resign from Telstra to take the role full-time, some analysts expressed concern that she may not be clearly enough removed from Musk to rein in the billionaire’s public outbursts and bring more order to Tesla.

-Denholm has been an independent director of Tesla since 2014 and heads its audit committee.
-She was paid $5 million, mainly in stock options, by the company last year, making her the highest remunerated of its board members.
+Denholm has been an independent director of Tesla since 2014 and the head of its audit committee.
+She was paid almost $5 million, mainly in stock options, by the company last year, making her the highest remunerated of its board members.

 “I think an external candidate would have been the better choice,” NordLB analyst Frank Schwope said.
 “She is the easiest way for Elon Musk to continue as so far.”

+A key question for the SEC will be whether Denholm can be considered to be independent, given her extensive links to the company.
+The SEC declined to comment on whether it had approved the appointment of Denholm.

+“Musk, I believe has a ton to do with the selection and he wants to be sure that they can see eye-to-eye,” said another analyst, Elazar Capital’s Chaim Siegel.

-Denholm is currently chief financial officer at Australian telecoms operator Telstra Corp Ltd (TLS.AX).
-She started her career at collapsed global accounting firm Arthur Andersen and has also worked at Toyota and Sun Microsystems.
+Denholm is currently chief financial officer at Australian telecoms operator Telstra Corp Ltd. She pumped petrol at her parents’ filling station before going on to study at Sydney University and joining accountancy firm Arthur Andersen.

-“I don’t jump out of planes or bungy jump or any of that stuff,” she told The Australian in 2011.

-“But I do take professional risks.
-You make the best decisions you can with all the information you have - and you have to move quickly.
-You’re not pushing hard enough if you never make mistakes.”
+Since then, she has worked at Swiss power grid maker ABB Ltd, network gear firm Juniper Networks and 1980s and 90s computing giant Sun Microsystems.

+Telstra CEO, Andy Penn, said when he appointed her: “Robyn has a proven track record as a global COO in a business focused on telecommunications networks.

 While Tesla is finally starting to make good on Musk’s promises on production of the Model 3 sedan, seen as crucial to the company’s future, it has lost senior executives for sales, human resources, manufacturing and finance in recent months.